What Is the Optimal Ranking Score Between Precision and Recall? We Can Always Find It and It Is Rarely $F_1$: Case Studies

 \subsection{Some Real Sets of Performances}

-\definecolor{colorSilver}{RGB}{192, 192, 192} \definecolor{colorLightGreen}{RGB}{166, 236, 153} \definecolor{colorLightCoral}{RGB}{225, 134, 131} We now report results for performances encountered in existing rankings.
+We now report results for performances encountered in existing rankings.
 They are either performances of some baseline methods or performances that people considered good enough for a competition.
-More specifically, we considered a computer vision task known as \emph{background subtraction}, similar to a pixelwise classification between background and foreground \cite{Jodoin2014Overview,Garcia2020Background}.
+We consider a computer vision task known as \emph{background subtraction}, similar to a pixelwise classification between background and foreground \cite{Jodoin2014Overview,Garcia2020Background}.
 The results of about 60 methods (classifiers), on 53 videos ---a dataset known as \CDnetMMXIV~\cite{Wang2014AnExpanded}--- are publicly available on \CDnetPlatform.
 According to~\cite{Goyette2012Changedetection}, the multi-criteria ranking proposed by this platform is well correlated with $\scoreFOne$.
 On any given video, all performances belong to $\setIII$.
 Moreover, $99.9\%$ and $99.4\%$ of them belong to $\setIV$ and $\setV$, respectively.
-Depending on the video, $\kendall(\scorePrecision;\scoreRecall)\in [-0.31, 0.65]$.

-\Cref{fig:cdnet_result_on_one_video} shows the results for the set of performances reported for one video; more results are to be found in the supplementary material.
+Depending on the video, $\kendall(\scorePrecision;\scoreRecall)\in [-0.31, 0.65]$. \Cref{fig:cdnet_result_on_one_video} shows the results for the set of performances reported for one video; more results are in the supplementary material.
 The optimal $\beta$ is between $0.29$ and $22.79$ depending on the video.
 It is in the $[0.5, 2]$ range for only $35$ videos among the $53$.

 An interesting observation, shown in \cref{fig:cdnet_prediction_b_tradeoff}, is that the class priors $(\priorneg,\priorpos)$ are poor predictors for the optimal value of $\beta$.
-However, $b$ is well correlated with
+However, it also suggests that

-which suggests that $\beta^2=\frac{\expectedValueSymbol[\scorePFP]}{\expectedValueSymbol[\scorePFN]}$ is a simple heuristic that is worth trying as an alternative to the closed-form and optimal solution provided in \cref{eq:closed-form-expression}.
-For the sake of completeness, the degree of optimality $\optimality$ achieved by this heuristic is provided in \cref{tbl:summary} for all our case studies.
+is a simple heuristic that is worth trying as an alternative to the closed-form and optimal solution provided in \cref{eq:closed-form-expression}.
+The degree of optimality $\optimality$ achieved by this heuristic is provided in \cref{tbl:summary} for all our case studies.

 \Cref{fig:cdnet_2014_probas_fone_vs_tradeoff} shows the consequences of using $\scoreFOne$ for ranking instead of the optimal tradeoff $\scoreOptimalTradeoff$.
 On average, there is $61.98\%$ (\markerNothingToDecide) of chance that a randomly chosen pair of methods is ranked the same by $\scorePrecision$ and $\scoreRecall$.
 In this case, which tradeoff is chosen among all $\scoreFBeta$ is not relevant.
 But when $\scorePrecision$ and $\scoreRecall$ disagree, the value of $\beta$ matters.
 The degree of optimality for $\scoreFOne$ is only about $\optimality\simeq78\%$ $\frac{\textrm{\markerAgreeWithTradeoff}}{\textrm{\markerAgreeWithTradeoff}+\textrm{\markerDisagreeWithTradeoff}}$ on average.